Moynagarh Raj: Conflict with the East India Company

 During the Mughal rule, the Bahubalindra Kings ruled on their initial independent mandate.
 Due to a conflict with the East India Company, they first lost their sovereignty.
 During Mughal Emperor Jahangir's reign, the then King, Parmananda was honored with a royal insignia and a panja (royal seal).
 The Royal Family later faced challenges from the British East India Company under the instructions of the Governor General Warren Hastings, which attacked the fort in response to the family's refusal to pay taxes.
-However British company failed to capture the King due to the fort's secret chamber, which was unreachable, though the British looted the treasures of the fort.
+However British company failed to capture the King due to the fort's secret chamber, which was unreachable, the siege lasted for almost three days, during the reign of Raja Jagadananda Bahubalindra, but still the walls couldn't be breached, at the end a truce was reached between the troops of Warren Hastings and the Raja.